inspektor-dev/inspektor/docs/blog/how-profiler-works.md

 **ploting**

-The collected stack frame and it's count is passed to the `flamegraph` crate to create a flamegraph.
+The collected stack frame and its count is passed to the `flamegraph` crate to create a flamegraph.

 <p align="right"> <a href="https://github.com/tikv/pprof-rs/blob/master/src/report.rs#L174">Link to the source</a></p>